 In September 2019, drummer Andy Patterson (SubRosa, the Otolith) joined.
-A month of rehearsals and a massive N. American tour with Finland’s Oranssi Pazuzu was the band’s laboratory to prepare a new album, to be recorded by NYC engineer Colin Marston directly after the tour.
+A month of rehearsals and a massive N. American tour with Finland’s Oranssi Pazuzu was the band’s laboratory to prepare a new album, which was recorded by NYC engineer Colin Marston directly after the tour.
 The result: “The Vanishing" (February 2020, Profound Lore Records).
-The EU tour in March 2020 for the album’s support was cancelled after one week due to Covid 19.
-Schechter made a short DIY mini-doc film documenting the ups & downs before, during and after the making of the album (the film is viewable HERE.)
-Schechter and Patterson stopped working together in early 2021, after 1.5 years of pandemic-related long distance disassociation.

-2022: Insect Ark has officially relocated to Berlin and now has the distinct honor to welcome drummer Tim Wyskida (Khanate, Blind Idiot God, Azonic).
+2022: Insect Ark has officially relocated to Berlin with the addition of drummer Tim Wyskida (Khanate, Blind Idiot God, Azonic).
 The intensely potent creative pairing of Schechter and Wyskida has already begun to bear fruit, as writing/demos for the new full-length LP progress.
 Both musicians share a distinct sensibility for distillation, with extreme dynamics and brutal power coupled with moments of deafening silence.
 This new material promises to be some of the most epic, twisted and crushing to date; and for the first time, limited special guests will contribute on the new album as well.
-Scheduled touring, festivals, and shows in Europe / N. America 2022 are to be announced shortly.
+Touring and festivals in Europe / N. America were completed throughout summer and fall 2022.

-In Spring 2020, Schechter joined as a primary touring member of Swans.
+In Spring 2020, Schechter joined as a recording and touring touring member of SWANS.
 Other collaborations/bands include Angels of Light, Zeal & Ardor, Arabrot, Wrekmeister Harmonies, Gnaw, Bee and Flower, Gifthorse, and more.

-Tim Wyskida’s collaborations/bands Khanate, Blind Idiot God, Azonic, Jodis, Khlyst, w/ Stephen O’Malley, Marc Urselli, Mick Barr, James Plotkin, and more.
+Tim Wyskida’s collaborations/bands Khanate, Blind Idiot God, Azonic, Broken Spirit XX, Jodis, Khlyst, w/ Stephen O’Malley, Marc Urselli, Mick Barr, James Plotkin, and more.

 2021, Future Fossils, LP/CD, Consouling Sounds